NVIDIA/TensorRT/demo/HuggingFace/README.md

 ```

 Notes:
-* K-V cache with beam search may have memory concurrency issues with TensorRT Optimization.
+* K-V cache with beam search have memory concurrency issues with TensorRT Optimization.
 We are currently working on this issue.

 ## How to run without the TensorRT `FASTER_DYNAMIC_SHAPES_0805` preview feature